rustdesk/doc.rustdesk.com/content/self-host/nat-loopback-issues/_index.en.md

 <hr>

-The format among three operating systems is same, all with `IP` first, than `domain`.
+The format is the same in all three operating systems. `IP` first followed by `domain`.
+One entry per line.

 For example:
 ```text